christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

 });
 ```

 The reason you separate the two is scalability.
-You most certainly always want to keep around data in your client for caching purposes, but your UI rarely wants to display all the data.
+Your UI rarely wants to display all the data.
 Just look at the simple TODO-mvc app, when clicking "completed" and "active", you only want to display a subset of the todos.
+Normally this is handled by for example using a filter inside a component, but that is not a good solution.
+The reason is that by doing so the logic is isolated in a component and other components will have a different understanding of the list of todos than the specific component with the filter.

-This is where referencing is great, because you have one source of truth, but can still use it in many different scenarios.
+This is where referencing comes into play, because you have one state containing all the data, but can still use it in many different scenarios.
 If you come from Angular or other frameworks you might say, "Why make it so complicated?".
 This is something that FLUX taught us.
 Complex is not a bad word.
 Though you require a bit more wiring to solve simple use cases, you will never get into scaling or sync issues as your application grows.
 Of course we should strive for making the complex simple, but that does not mean less code, it means having good concepts to understand how to solve the complex.
 That is what Cerebral tries to do.

 But we are getting way off here, this is how you would reference a todo: